asciant/prisma2-unchecked-relations/README.md

     categories: {
     ~~~~~~~~~~
       connect: {
-        id: '6' // <- note the id is a string - whereas id in CategoryWhereUniqueInput is looking for a number
+        id: '6' // <- note the id is a string - id in CategoryWhereUniqueInput is meant to be a number
       }
     }
   }